GaryStanton/phaser3-merged-input/README.md

 ## Changelog

+v1.10.1 - 2025-08-09
+Better detection of last used device.
+Now works on pointer movement and analogue gamestick movement.

 v1.10.0 - 2025-08-08
 Enhanced analog input and bearing system
 Added `mapDirectionsToAngle()` function for precise angle calculations in radians